Codecademy/docs/content/java/concepts/array-list/terms/clear/clear.md

   - 'paths/computer-science'
 ---

-The **`.clear()`** method in Java removes all elements from the [`ArrayList`](https://www.codecademy.com/resources/docs/java/array-list).
-All elements of an instance of `ArrayList` can be cleared by passing the `.clear()` method.
-After invoking this method, the list will be empty, but the `ArrayList` instance remains with its current capacity unchanged.
-It does not return anything but rather empties the list.
+The **`.clear()`** method in Java removes all elements from an [`ArrayList`](https://www.codecademy.com/resources/docs/java/array-list).
+After invoking this method, the `ArrayList` will be empty, but its capacity remains unchanged.
+The method does not return a value; it simply empties the list.

 ## Syntax